 This past April my friend Junpei discovered tenkara.
 I took him on a few trips to pass on my limited knowledge.
 He is actually quite talented and picked it up very quickly, I keep telling him that he must have some Shokuryōsha (職漁者) in his blood.

 The University of Virginia and the University of Pittsburgh have sponsored a cool little project – “the Japanese Text Initiative, a collaborative effort to make texts of classical Japanese literature available on the World Wide Web”.
 Part of this project included translating the Ogura Hyakunin Isshu – you can view the complete collection here.
 I took a few of my favorite Japanese Waka poems and some of my unused video footage from my early season tenkara trips and created this video.

 As I am writing this my son is sitting next to me enthralled with my typing and starring with wonder at the photos of fish and wild mountain landscapes.
 Yesterday he had his first fever, but today he is back to his normal playful self.
 I am hoping to take him on his first fishing trip next month.
 I think we will head up to Oshino.

 Last week Go Ishii and Martin Gamache went on an epic fishing trip in the Sho-kawa area, to quote them “it is the best time of the year for tenkara here, so we are catching a lot of fish.
 It is a shaku-fest!”
 During the same week Junpei attempted to SUP across Lake Okutone to access some of the more remote rivers.
 He was shutdown though because he did not have a wetsuit and overnight camping is forbidden on the lake or the rivers that fill the lake.
 He opted to fish in the nearby Oze National Park instead.

-So that has been my July so far, God willing I will be able to squeeze in a tenkara adventure this month.
+So that has been my July so far.
 Anyone reading this been on a cool trip this month?
 If so share it in the comments below, so that I can live vicariously through you 😀